parinfer/parinfer.js/lib/parinfer.js.md

 flags and paren stack.
 It is also a convenient place to do some of the transformations we will discuss next.

-## Housekeeping
+## Cleaning

-Parinfer performs some housekeeping on the code as a necessary step toward the main transformations.
+Parinfer will remove or replace some characters as a necessary step toward the main transformations.

 #### Tab Characters

-A line indented with a tab character results in an ambiguous indentation length.
-Thus, we replace such tab characters with a standard count of two spaces.
+We replace tabs outside strings with two spaces, removing the possibility of ambiguous character alignment.

 _This operation happens at [`onTab`], committed by [`commitChar`]._

 #### Unmatched Close Paren

 Any unmatched close-parens are removed.
-This makes the next transformations simpler, and has the added benefit of making a paredit-like "barf" operation without hotkeys (more on this later).
+This makes the next transformations simpler and more predictable.

 ```clj
 (foo} 1 2 3)  ;; <-- before: the "}" is unmatched